7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 4/exercise 3.md

         {0, 1, -999799}
 ```

-What you need to do, is borrow 1 from the Secs and add it to the the Micros:
+In order to fix the negative term, you need to borrow 1 from the Secs and add it to the the Micros:
 ```
         {0, 0, 1*1000000 + (-999799)  = {0, 0, 201}
 ```